Islam and association football: Islam and English football

 The Premier League, England's top-tier football league, was officially founded in February 1992.
 During the league's inaugural 1992–93 season, only one Spanish player Nayim, practiced Islam.

 However, as of the 2018–19 season there were more than 50 Muslims playing in the Premier League and 19 out of the 20 teams had at least one Muslim player.
 These include a number of prominent players including Liverpool's Mohamed Salah and Sadio Mané, Manchester United's Paul Pogba, Arsenal's Mesut Özil, Chelsea's N'Golo Kanté and Kurt Zouma, and Manchester City's Riyad Mahrez.

 The growing number of Muslim players has been fueled by the internationalization of football.
 That has also led to greater understanding and willingness on the part of Premier League clubs and fans to accommodate players' religious needs.
 The league now employs a Muslim chaplain and some clubs have dedicated prayer rooms.

 Whilst Islamophobia in the Premier League still exists, the presence of Muslim football stars in the Premier League may be having a positive effect on Islamophobia across English society according to a Stanford University study which linked an 18.9% drop in anti-Muslim hate crimes in the county where Liverpool is located since Salah joined the team.

 In June 2021, it was announced that Premier League clubs would enter into a code for balancing sponsorship deals with the beliefs of Muslim players.
 In March 2023, three Football League clubs (Millwall, Luton and Swansea) also signed it.

 In March 2022, it was announced that during the forthcoming Ramadan, players would be entitled to have a 'drinks break' to break their fast.
 Later that month, Everton footballer Abdoulaye Doucoure spoke about the upcoming Ramadan period as a player.
-The break was repeated in April 2023.
+The break was repeated in April 2023, and February 2026.

 As of April 2023, Bradford City's women's team had Muslim coaches.

 In September 2025, Djed Spence became the first Muslim player to be called-up by England.
 On 9 September 2025, Spence made his debut for the English senior squad in a 5-0 victory against Serbia in the 2026 FIFA World Cup qualifiers, replacing Reece James in the 69th minute.
 In doing so he became the first Muslim player for England.

+During a break in play for Ramadan in March 2026, Leeds fans booed Manchester City's Muslim players.
+The Leeds management condemned the fans.